What Are Dental Implants?

 - Do not smoke or have any medical conditions that may interfere with proper healing

-At the time of your consultation, Dr. Olson will perform an extensive evaluation to determine if dental implants are right for you.
+At the time of your consultation, one of our doctors will perform an extensive evaluation to determine if dental implants are right for you.
 In some cases, preliminary procedures—such as scaling and root planing for gum disease—can be employed prior to implant surgery in order to improve candidacy and increase the likelihood of treatment success.
 Our team will discuss all options available in full detail, ultimately helping you decide on the most appropriate course of action for your tooth replacement needs and goals.

 - Dental Implant Options